 Our staff recognise the difference between concerns about a child and a child in immediate danger.

-If staff have concerns about a child, they will need to decide what action to take.
-A discussion should take place with the DSL to agree a course of action.
+If staff have concerns about a child they will need to decide what action to take.
+A discussion should take place with the Senior DSL to agree a course of action.

-If a child is in immediate danger or risk of harm a referral will be made immediately to the Multi-Agency Safeguarding Hub (MASH) and/or immediately to the police by the member of staff.
-The DSL will be informed of the referral.
+If a child is in immediate danger or risk of harm a referral will be made immediately to the Multi-Agency Safeguarding Hub (MASH) and/or immediately to the police if at imminent risk of harm by the member of staff if required, with the DSL being informed of the referral.